 Thankfully, loans exist to help people with this.

 Medical loans are often unsecured, so you won’t have to worry about risking your home, car, or other necessary collateral in the name of your health.
-These types of loans are usually the best for those with good credit scores since being unable to repay the loan can hurt you.
+These types of loans are best for those with good credit scores since being unable to repay the loan can hurt you.

 These loans can be acquired by applying online or at a financial institution.
 You may find that some lenders will allow you to get prequalified, enabling you to see available rates and terms based on the financial information you provide.